quincy-rs/quincy/README.md

 Routes are set by default to the address and netmask received from the server.
 Any additional routes now have to be set up manually.

+### Client (GUI)
+The Quincy client GUI is cross-platform and built using [iced](https://iced.rs/).
+It provides a simple interface for managing and (dis)connecting multiple client instances and viewing connection statistics.

+All configuration files are stored either in `~/.config/quincy` (Linux, macOS) or `%APPDATA%\quincy` (Windows).

+The GUI runs in unprivileged mode and uses a separate executable (`quincy-client-daemon`) to handle privileged operations such as creating the TUN interface and setting up routes. *The current way this is done is using rather primitive privilege escallation commands, which do not have the best user experience.
+This is subject to change and will be improved upon before a proper 1.0.0 is released.*

 ### Server
 The Quincy server requires a separate configuration file, an example of which can be found in [`examples/server.toml`](examples/server.toml).